tobiy105/Web-App-DevOps-Project/README.md

 - `aks_nsg_id`: Stores the ID of the Network Security Group (NSG) for security rule enforcement.

 By documenting these details and variables, we ensure that the networking module's configuration and purpose are well-understood, facilitating collaboration and maintenance as the project evolves.

+## Provisioning an Azure Kubernetes Service (AKS) Cluster

+This section provides an overview of the process of provisioning an Azure Kubernetes Service (AKS) cluster using Infrastructure as Code (IaC).
+We use Terraform to automate the provisioning of the AKS cluster and its associated resources.

+### Steps to Provision the AKS Cluster

+1. **Initialize Your Terraform Project**: Ensure that you have initialized your Terraform project with a descriptive name, such as aks-terraform.
+Organize your project into two Terraform modules: one for networking services and another for the AKS cluster itself.

+2. **Define Networking Services**: In the networking module, define essential networking resources required for the AKS cluster.
+These resources include Azure Resource Group, Virtual Network (VNet), subnets, and Network Security Group (NSG).
+Configure the NSG with inbound rules to allow traffic to kube-apiserver and SSH traffic, limited to your public IP address.

+3. **Output Variables for Networking Module**: Create output variables within the networking module to capture information about the provisioned networking resources.
+These output variables will be used as input for the cluster module.

+4. **Initialize the Networking Module**: Ensure that you initialize the networking module to make it ready for use in your main project.

+5. **Define AKS Cluster**: In the cluster module, define the AKS cluster itself.
+Specify details such as the cluster name, location, DNS prefix, Kubernetes version, node pool settings, and service principal credentials using input variables.
+Use the output variables from the networking module to configure networking resources for the AKS cluster.

+6. **Output Variables for Cluster Module**: Create output variables within the cluster module to capture essential information about the provisioned AKS cluster, including its name, ID, and kubeconfig file.

+7. **Initialize the Cluster Module**: Ensure that you initialize the cluster module to prepare it for use within your main project.

+8. **Apply Terraform Configuration**: Run `terraform apply` to apply the Terraform configuration.
+This command will create the AKS cluster and networking resources based on the defined specifications.

+9. **Access the AKS Cluster**: Utilize the captured kubeconfig file to interact with and manage the provisioned AKS cluster using `kubectl`.
+You can access and manage your cluster, deploy applications, and scale resources as needed.

+### Input and Output Variables

+Throughout the provisioning process, input and output variables play a crucial role.
+These variables enable you to customize your AKS cluster's configuration and capture essential information about the provisioned resources.

+- **Input Variables**: Input variables allow you to customize various aspects of the AKS cluster and networking resources.
+Key input variables include the cluster name, location, DNS prefix, Kubernetes version, service principal credentials, and networking details.

+- **Output Variables**: Output variables capture information about the provisioned resources.
+They include the AKS cluster name, ID, kubeconfig file, VNet ID, subnet IDs, and other networking-related details.
+These outputs can be used for further project configurations or interactions with the cluster.

+Thoroughly documenting these steps and variables ensures transparency, reproducibility, and ease of maintenance for your AKS cluster provisioning process.

 ## License